Reef 2050 Long Term Sustainability Plan

 The Reef 2050 Advisory Committee has been established to provide advice to the GBR Ministerial Forum on strategic reef policy matters, and implementation and ongoing review of the Reef 2050 Plan, including:

 - Implementation of Reef 2050 Plan actions;

 - Reef policy issues that require collaborative action across sectors;

 - Investment approaches and linkages across multiple investment sources (see Reef 2050 Investment Framework);

 - Communication and engagement plans to ensure information is provided to the community;

 - Stakeholder priorities for reef research and monitoring; and

-- Reviews of the Reef 2050 Plan at five yearly intervals, the first due in 2020.
+- Reviews of the Reef 2050 Plan at five yearly intervals (at a minimum).